'Recovery Olympics' takes on a 2nd meaning with Covid-19 outbreak

 There will be plenty of symbolism for the 2021 event.
 It will not only be the 10th anniversary of the Great East Japan Earthquake, but also, as Prime Minister Shinzo Abe described, a "testament to mankind's defeat of the new virus".

-Japan on Wednesday (March 25) turned off its countdown timers, 121 days before the intended start of the Games.
+Japan yesterday turned off its countdown timers, 121 days before the intended start of the Games.
 The Olympics had been set for July 24 to Aug 9, and the Paralympics from Aug 25 to Sept 6.

-The new dates have not been set, but International Olympic Committee chief Thomas Bach on Wednesday did not rule out hosting the event before July 2021.
-There were concerns over the impact of Tokyo's brutal summer on athletes.
+The new dates have not been set, but International Olympic Committee chief Thomas Bach yesterday did not rule out hosting the event before July next year.

 Countries worldwide have lauded the move to postpone the Games as the Covid-19 pandemic worsens, with United States President Donald Trump calling the decision "wise" in a call with Mr Abe.

-Governor Yuriko Koike on Wednesday asked residents to avoid going out unnecessarily this weekend as she said Tokyo's immediate challenge was to overcome Covid-19, even as it hunkers down to iron out the "mountain load" of legal contractual issues and a skyrocketing budget that threaten to cloud the rescheduled Games.
+Governor Yuriko Koike yesterday asked residents to avoid going out unnecessarily this weekend as she said Tokyo's immediate challenge was to overcome the coronavirus, even as it hunkers down to iron out the "mountain-load" of legal contractual issues and a skyrocketing budget that threaten to cloud the rescheduled Games.

 Still, she said a delayed Olympics was preferable to the unthinkable option of a cancellation, though it is back to the drawing board.